Strata & Body Corporate AP: Multi-Scheme Supplier Invoices

 AP AutomationReal EstateAustraliaStrataBody Corporatemulti-scheme APtrust account compliancedelegated authority thresholdcommittee approval workflow

 At a strata or body corporate management firm, every supplier invoice has to land on four things at once: it must be allocated to one specific scheme, coded to that scheme's budget line, routed through the correct delegated-authority threshold (manager, committee, or AGM), and paid from that scheme's trust ledger.
-Allocating to the wrong scheme is a trust-account compliance issue rather than a coding error, which is what makes strata and body corporate manager supplier invoice AP structurally different from corporate AP and worth treating as its own problem.
+Allocating to the wrong scheme is a trust-account compliance issue rather than a coding error, which is what makes strata and body corporate AP structurally different from corporate AP.

 Scale forces the issue.
-A mid-sized firm typically manages somewhere between 100 and 500 schemes and processes 5,000 to 15,000 supplier invoices a year — cleaners, gardeners, lift servicers, fire-safety inspectors, brokers, building managers, plumbers, electricians, painters, capital-works tradespeople, and the rest of the recurring mix.
+A mid-sized firm can be responsible for hundreds of schemes and thousands of supplier invoices a year — cleaners, gardeners, lift servicers, fire-safety inspectors, brokers, building managers, plumbers, electricians, painters, capital-works tradespeople, and the rest of the recurring mix.
 Every one of those invoices has to walk the same allocation, coding, approval, and trust-ledger path.
-Get it wrong on a handful of invoices in a small firm and corrections are absorbed; get it wrong systematically across hundreds of schemes and the trust-account auditor's findings become a regulatory matter.
+Get it wrong systematically across many schemes and the trust-account auditor's findings become a regulatory matter.

-The walkthrough below covers four operational pillars: scheme allocation (single-scheme and multi-scheme broker patterns), GL coding to the scheme's AGM-approved budget, the manager-committee-AGM approval threshold matrix, and trust-account discipline as the constraint that shapes everything upstream.
-Running through those pillars are two cross-cutting decisions firms have to make: where each AU strata software product genuinely sits in the AP layer (extraction, classification, approval routing, trust-ledger integration), and which of three extraction routes — manual entry, in-platform OCR, or pre-platform AI — fits the firm's invoice volume.
+The AP workflow has four pillars: scheme allocation, GL coding to the AGM-approved budget, manager-committee-AGM approval routing, and trust-account discipline.
+Two decisions run through those pillars: where each AU strata software product sits in the AP layer, and which extraction route fits the firm's invoice volume.

 Scheme allocation — single-scheme invoices and the multi-scheme broker pattern